 Former Haiti rebel gets 9 years in prison in US drug case

-A former Haitian rebel leader and recently elected member of the Senate in the Caribbean country was sentenced to nearly a decade in prison Wednesday after accepting a plea deal that spared him a life sentence for drug trafficking.
-Guy Philippe declined to speak as he was sentenced to nine years by U.S. District Judge Cecilia Altonaga for money laundering and ordered to forfeit $1.5 million.
+In this Aug.
+24, 2016 file photo, Guy Philippe laughs during an interview in Pestel, Haiti.
+Philippe, a former Haitian rebel leader and recently elected member of the Senate in the Caribbean country, was sentenced to nearly a decade in prison Wednesday, June 21, 2017, after accepting a plea deal that spared him a life sentence for drug trafficking.

 Discussions